+Returning to the principle of contiguity in free recall, past research has demonstrated that in addition to recalling items that were presented close together in time, participants also demonstrate a tendency to successively recall items that are semantically related to each other, suggesting more broadly that items in memory are organized not only by contextual features, but also features of the items themselves (Glanzer, 1969; Howard & Kahana, 2002; Morton & Polyn, 2015).
+Notably, the tendency for semantic factors to influence retrieval has been observed not only when lists are specifically constructed with an obvious semantic theme (Bousfield, 1953; Puff, 1966), but also when lists are randomly constructed with seemingly unrelated words (Schwartz & Humphreys, 1973; Tulving, 1962; Howard & Kahana, 2002).
+Given that semantic associations between words can affect retrieval for even unrelated lists, our modeling of systematic variations in intrusions from non targets in the current study must account for item features in addition to contextual features.

 Another feature that affects memory for words is their orthographic and/or phonological similarity (Conrad, 1963; Wickelgren, 1965).
 The effect of these features on false memory specifically has also been studied using the DRM paradigm.
 Sommers and Lewis (1999) constructed lists of phonologically related words and found that rates of false recall were highest when words were close phonological neighbors and lower when words were phonologically dissimilar, suggesting that words that differ by a single grapheme or letter were most likely to be confused.
-Additional research has simultaneously investigated recall for lists of semantically and orthographically similar words, and suggests that distinct mechanisms drive false memory for each kind of similarity and that in mixed lists, the processing of semantic information is simultaneously integrated with orthographic information in memory retrieval (Massaro et al., 1991; Watson et al., 2002; Nieznański et al., 2019; Chang & Brainerd, 2021; Coane et al., 2021)
+In the current study, words are presented visually, and for brevity, we refer exclusively to the orthographic similarity between words.
+Additional research has simultaneously investigated recall for lists of semantically and orthographically similar words, and suggests that distinct mechanisms drive false memory for each kind of similarity and that in mixed lists, the processing of semantic information is simultaneously integrated with orthographic information in memory retrieval (Massaro et al., 1991; Watson et al., 2002; Nieznański et al., 2019; Chang & Brainerd, 2021; Coane et al., 2021).In our investigation of how item features contribute to intrusion errors in the continuous-outcome source memory paradigm, we compare models in which semantic, orthographic, or both factors combine additively or multiplicatively with contextual factors.

 The Present Study